When Khan Mwezi landed in Colorado eight years ago from a refugee camp in Uganda, she arrived with a high-risk pregnancy.

 She said she has always loved children and thought it would be a better job than the cleaning job she held for several years before a car accident left her in need of physical therapy.

 “I say, ‘Let me try this.’
 I was feeling I can be successful, I can get very far.”

 Lead teachers and center directors are disproportionately white in Colorado, with more women of color working as assistants.
 Many hope programs like Pamoja will change that.

 “This is a potential bright spot because we have a lot of people in the classroom who like what they're doing,” said Jennifer Stedron, executive director of Early Milestones Colorado, a statewide early childhood nonprofit.
 “And if there's support, they can have some more training and go on to be lead teachers.”

-Early Milestones Colorado, which, along with the Rose Community Foundation, provided a grant for the Pamoja pilot, studied the barriers to entering the early childhood workforce, particularly for women of color.
+Early Milestones Colorado, which, along with the Buell Foundation and Gary Community Investments, provided a grant for the Pamoja pilot, studied the barriers to entering the early childhood workforce, particularly for women of color.
 A big barrier for immigrant and refugee women is a lack of money, time and the English skills to attain a traditional post-secondary education.
 Enter big, innovative, out-of-the-box ideas.

 From Mortars To Education

 Deborah Young has worked all over the world, in refugee camps and in crisis zones with bombs flying overhead.

 The one constant is there are always children who need care.
 Her organization, Empowering Communities Globally, works to strengthen the capacity of women and organizations that serve infants, children and families.
 It uses a five-step empowerment process to reduce the impact of poverty through participation and education.

 Young thought, why not use a similar model to help refugee and immigrant women become a piece of the solution to Colorado’s early childhood workforce shortage?